Crock Pot Chicken Pot Pie

 Ingredients

-Let’s gather our ingredients, including our secret ingredient(!), and get started on this slow-cooked chicken pot pie.
-Here’s what you need:
+Let’s gather our ingredients, including our secret ingredient(!), and get started on this slow-cooked Chicken Pot Pie.
+I especially love that there’s no canned cream of chicken soup that’s full of additives.
+Here’s what you need…

 - Veggies: This cozy dish is actually filled with vegetables.
 You’ll saute diced yellow onion, carrots, and red potatoes and add in frozen peas at the end.